VietHung0901/TiengAnhMoiNgay/README.md

 - **User**: Regular learners who can access lessons and track their progress
 - **Employee**: Content creators and administrators who can manage lessons and user data

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-- Spring Boot team for the excellent framework
-- AWS for translation services
-- All contributors to this project